yutee/cetha/README.md

 ```

 - __Push to Github and Inspect workflow__
 Push code to github, the workflow will trigger if there were any changes to the application code, infrastructure or kubernetes manifests.
 To successfully run the pipeline, you will need to update your repo with some required secrets.
+Get them and add to your github repo secrets.

+__Auth with Azure__
+ARM_CLIENT_ID
+ARM_CLIENT_SECRET
+ARM_SUBSCRIPTION_ID
+ARM_TENANT_ID
+AZURE_CREDENTIALS

+__Auth with dockerhub__
+DOCKERHUB_TOKEN
+DOCKER_USERNAME

+__Auth with github__
+TOKEN

 After successful run, there are certain things that can be inspected to ensure pipeline ran properly.